ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #875c5c'>IMPORTANT:** you can use `<>` as an alternative to `<Fragment>`

+### Splitting Components By Feature & State

+After having split into sub-components, as we click the tabs, the text up here doesn't change anymore because now we're managing this selected topic state inside of the `Examples` component and therefore it's this component function that gets executed again whenever this state changes.

+And the `App` component function on the other hand is not going to be executed again.
+And therefore now this `Header` component function also isn't executed again anymore.

 <!---
 [comment]: it works with text, you can rename it how you want